worthpointlabs/terratest/examples/terraform-azure-example/README.md

 export ARM_TENANT_ID=your_tenant_id
 ```

 Note, in a Windows environment, these should be set as **system environment variables**.
-We can use a PowerShell console with administrative rights:
+We can use a PowerShell console with administrative rights to update these environment variables:

 ```powershell
 [System.Environment]::SetEnvironmentVariable("ARM_CLIENT_ID",$your_app_id,